-13. Subsidies granted by third-parties
+14. Subsidies granted by third-parties

 The Fund may make arrangements with government donors, multi-lateral organizations, and other parties to subsidize the rates it quotes in certain currencies or sectors in case of structural impediments to local currency financings.
 In 2016, the first such facility was launched by the Fund in cooperation with the Livelihoods and Food Securities Trust Fund (LIFT) - a UN-administered fund operating in Myanmar.
 The purpose of the facility is to enable foreign development financiers to offer Kyat denominated loans to microfinance institutions in compliance with the maximum interest rate set by the Central Bank of Myanmar on foreign lending.
+In May 2019, the second LIFT program was launched.

-As per 31 December 2018 the Fund had received all tranches of the LIFT facility for a total amount of USD 9,925 and has been subsequently executed in subsidized transactions.
+As per 31 December 2019 the Fund had received all tranches of the LIFT facility for a total amount of USD 9,925, and has been steadily executing the related in subsidized transactions.